- Co-existence of different crops is not a new issue.

 - Cross-pollination will only occur to a significant degree if the crops are sufficiently close, the flowering periods are the same, and the receiving crop has not already self-pollinated.

-- Scientific studies show that for all crops, the majority of cross pollination occurs at the edge of the fields with a rapid decrease as the distance from the pollen source increases.
+- Scientific studies show that for all crops, most of the cross-pollination occurs at the edge of the fields with a rapid decrease as the distance from the pollen source increases.

 CropLife International Position on Co-existence

 All agricultural systems that are deemed safe should have an equal opportunity to contribute to the agri-food production system under free market conditions.
-Preference of one system over another must not be the result of artificial, discriminatory and impractical standards.
-Different agricultural systems can co-exist perfectly easily to play an important role in sustainable agri-food production systems globally.
+Preference for one system over another must not be the result of artificial, discriminatory, and impractical standards.
+Different agricultural systems can co-exist perfectly easily to play a vital role in sustainable agri-food production systems globally.

-Today, crop varieties produced through biotechnology are grown by millions of farmers on hundreds of millions of hectares around the world (160 million ha in 2011).
-The evidence is clear that farmers choose to grow these particular crop varieties as they offer benefits to themselves.
-They may also provide benefits to rural communities, the environment and consumers.
+Today, crop varieties produced through biotechnology are grown by millions of farmers on hundreds of millions of hectares around the world (185.6 million hectares in 2020).
+The evidence is clear that farmers choose to grow these crop varieties as they offer benefits to themselves.
+They may also provide benefits to rural communities, the environment, and consumers.

 The EU and co-existence

-CropLife International supports EuropaBio’s and the European Seed Association’s efforts to introduce workable co-existence regulations in all EU member countries.
-In particular, a workable threshold for seed should be agreed to and implemented EU-wide as a matter of urgency.
-More specific information can be found here.
+CropLife International supports CropLife Europe’s efforts to introduce workable co-existence regulations in all EU member countries.
+A workable threshold for seed should be agreed to and implemented EU-wide as a matter of urgency.